ArckyPN/tu-berlin-awt-pj-ss23-http3/Material/notes.md

   - how are they working?
   - benchmarking

+---
+---

 # Workshop 2

-## Warp ( now MoQT )
+## Warp / MOQT

+Streaming a video using webtransport-go

 ### How they work:

 #### Notable
   - uses WebTransport clientside
   - video is played on a ``<canvas>``
-  - there are the 4 bytes "warp" before every message
+  - there are 4 bytes "warp" before every message
   - uses "tracks" for video and audio segments // TODO what are their significance?

 #### Warp Client